rocky-linux/documentation/docs/guides/file_sharing/glusterfs.md

 $ sudo gluster volume set volume1 auth.allow 192.168.10.*
 ```

-It's as simple as that
+It is as simple as that.

 ## Clients access